GetOcean/ocean-public-docs/setup-simple-webserver.md

 That's it, now your web server is running!

-## Visit the site in a browser
+## 4. Visit the site in a browser

+The [IP address](https://en.wikipedia.org/wiki/IP_address) of your Ocean was printed out to the console when you started `http-server` in the previous step.
+We want to type this IP address into a browser to view the site.
+The IP address were are interested is the one that does not start with `127.0.0.1`, e.g.

+    10.0.27.116:8080

-Enter the URL `http://10.0.27.116:8080` in a browser running on the same wireless network as your Ocean:
+If you type your IP into a browser, running on the same wireless network as your Ocean, you should be able to see your website:

 ![]({{ site.baseurl }}/assets/images/HelloWorld.png)